MicrosoftDocs/well-architected/well-architected/reliability/metrics.md

 #### Complex SLO

-The application's core user flows must not only be available but also competitively responsive.
+The application's core user flows must not only be available but also usably (or even competitively) responsive.
 The team sets a response time SLO specifically for the API, excluding client processing time and internet network traversal.
 This SLO is evaluated during periods of availability.
 They choose the 75th percentile as both the SLO target and the performance measurement, capturing the typical user experience while excluding worst-case scenarios.
-TODO: Do we include this in Application SLO?

 ## Related links